-For Remy, who could seduce any woman he wanted with a mere grin, a look from his demonic eyes and an elegant French phrase, being with Ororo was different.
+For Remy, who could seduce any woman he wanted with a mere grin, a look from his demonic eyes, and an elegant French phrase, being with Ororo was different.
 She was undemanding; she loved him unconditionally without the use of his charms and knowing what he had done.
 He was comfortable with her.
 Their relationship was worry free and above all else it was enjoyable.
 But mostly he knew she would never betray him.
 She would never reveal their intimacy to the woman he still couldn't get out of his system.
 Though Ororo and Rogue were good friends he knew their secret would always be safe and thus Rogue would never be hurt.

 Remy simply wasn't the type of man who could abstain from sex for years.
 Being intimate with his partner in crime and his best friend took care of that need yet at the same time didn't count.
 It was the mindset of many men who flirt or have a one night stand or are on the down low as they say.
-What he did with Ororo wasn't cheating; it was what they had been long before he fell for Rogue and now it was simply what they were.
+What he did with Ororo wasn't cheating; it was just an extension of what they had been long before he fell for Rogue and now it was simply what they were.
 They were so close, had been together for so long she was like an old habit that you didn't think about, that you couldn't stop even if you wanted to.
-He wanted both women to be happy.
+And he wanted both women to be happy.
 He loved them both though Rogue had his heart completely.
 It was selfish and a tad immature but it was Remy in a nutshell.

-Oddly neither had ever considered that Rogue might be aware of their extracurricular activities if you will despite the fact that she had gone into Remy's head.
+Oddly neither had ever considered that Rogue might be aware of their extracurricular activities, if you will, despite the fact that she had gone into Remy's head.
 Maybe they just didn't want to think about it because she never said anything to them not even when Remy and Ororo resumed their relationship, as discreet as it was.
 And perhaps when Rogue, now calling herself Anna, lost her powers and was able to touch that was why she seemed to gloat and throw her relationship with Remy in everyone's face, especially Ororo's.

-For Ororo that had been hard to take especially when Remy wouldn't leave Ororo alone.
+For Ororo that had been hard to take especially when Remy still wouldn't leave Ororo alone.
 That left her in a tricky spot.
 She loved Remy, loved making love to him and if he held her in his arms, her naked skin against his fully clothed body, hard and eager; she felt he was leading her on, playing with her.
 To tell her his heart was Rogue's and yet kiss her as if they were still lovers, his hands on her bare flesh was just too much.